GitHub23211/Simple-Jobs-Board/frontend/README.md

     * When the jobFectched event is dispatched, a listener function then calls jobView() from view.js to display the job's detailed information.
 * Borrowed footer html code from assignment 1
 * Styled the job application textarea
-* Added a message that pops up when an invalid username and/or password is used to login
+* Removed the window.alert call  when an invalid username and/or password is used to login and instead a message is concatenated on top of the login form's HTML
 * Created an object called "appliedJobs" in model.js that stores all the jobs that the logged in user has applied.
     * These jobs are fetched using the fetchAppliedJobs() function in model.js that makes an api call to Strapi using filters to get the data precisely.
 * Created a function in view.js called appliedJobsView() that takes in an object containing all of the jobs the user has applied for and displays them on screen using the "applied-jobs-template" in index.html